 Under certain circumstances, and pending available funding, the Foundation is willing to review out-of-cycle, emergency grant proposals.
 To be considered, organizations must first contact the Foundation's Program Officer to receive information for the submission of a proposal.

-The Clark County Family and Children First Council is a recipient of a Springfield Foundation grant during 2015 for its Substitute Care Resources Program (SCRP).
+The Clark County Family and Children First Council is a recipient of a Springfield Foundation grant during 2020 for its Supplemental Care Program.
 This provides flexible funding to support children who receive services from Developmental Disabilities of Clark County whose families have also been involved with Family and Children Services.
-Click here for an application for SCRP funds.

 Mental Health & Recovery Board

-The Mental Health & Recovery Board has awarded mini-grants to Clark County agencies to support their work during FY2014.
+The Mental Health & Recovery Board has awarded mini-grants to Clark County agencies to support their work during FY2020.